Space probe to search for hints of hidden seas on Jupiter's frozen moons

 "And to understand this question of habitability, we need to explore the Jupiter system globally.
 So (JUICE will) study Jupiter, its atmosphere, its weather, its strong, rotating magnetic field, the volcanic moon Io, the other moons in the system and how all these bodies are connected to each other."

-JUICE's journey begins Thursday at 8:15 a.m.
-EDT when the Ariane 5, the same rocket used to launch the James Webb Space Telescope on Christmas Day 2021, blasts off from the European Space Agency's launch site in Kourou, French Guiana.
-The weather is uncertain, but if launch is delayed the team will be ready to try again Friday.
+Delayed by stormy weather, JUICE's journey begins Friday at 8:14 a.m.
+EDT when the Ariane 5, the same rocket used to launch the James Webb Space Telescope on Christmas Day 2021, blasts off from the European Space Agency's launch site in Kourou, French Guiana, weather permitting.

 The Ariane 5 does not have enough power to propel the 6.5-ton JUICE directly to its target.
 Instead, it will send the spacecraft on a 3.1-billion-mile interplanetary bank shot carrying it once past the Earth and moon in August 2024, once past Venus in August 2025 and then twice more by Earth in 2026 and 2029.
 The slingshot-like gravity-assist flybys will pump up the velocity enough to finally head for Jupiter.